PHOTOS: 21 children missing in Houston this year

 Non-family abductions represent one percent of missing children cases.

-After a week of outrage on social media, Washington, D.C. police had to have a news conference to clear up misconceptions about a perceived uptick in missing children there.
+After a week of outrage on social media earlier this year, Washington, D.C. police had to have a news conference to clear up misconceptions about a perceived uptick in missing children there.

 The District of Columbia logged 501 cases of missing juveniles, many of them black or Latino, in the first three months of this year, according to the Metropolitan Police Department, the city's police force.
 Twenty-two were unsolved as of March 22, police said.